atlab/scanreader/README.md

 scan = scanreader.read_scan('/data/my_scan_*.tif', dtype=np.float32, join_contiguous=True)
 # scan loaded as np.float32 (default is np.int16) and adjacent fields at same depth will be joined.
 ```
-Scan objects (returned by read_scan()) are iterable and indexable (as shown).
+Scan objects (returned by `read_scan()`) are iterable and indexable (as shown).
 Indexes can be integers, slice objects (:) or lists/tuples/arrays of integers.
 It should act like a numpy 5-d array---no boolean indexing, though.

+#### Stacks
+Slow stacks record all frames in one scanning depth before moving to the next.
+To read stacks, use `scanreader.read_stack()` in place of `read_scan`.

 This reader is based on a previous [version](https://github.com/atlab/tiffreader) developed by Fabian Sinz.